cyrilbecot/TemplateDataScienceJupyLabDocker/README.md

-# Baalbeek_HowToDataScience
+# Template_DataScience_JupyLab_Docker

-Repository to contain the notebook(s) for the talk on Data Science @ Baalbek
+Repository that contains the basic tests, hooks & setups to be used for any (jupyter-lab centric) data science project